linkchecker/linkchecker-gui/README.md

 `apt install linkchecker python3-pyqt6.qsci python3-pyqt6.qthelp`

-The version in the pip repository may be old, to install the latest code first install qhelpgenerator e.g.
+The version in the pip repository may be old, to install the latest code first install qhelpgenerator and rcc e.g.

-`apt install qt6-documentation-tools`
+`apt install qt6-documentation-tools qt6-base-dev-tools`

 Then: